Here’s a look at the life of billionaire and former Italian Prime Minister Silvio Berlusconi.

 1994 - Forms the Forza Italia Party and is elected prime minister.

-December 22, 1994 - Is removed from office after nearly nine months, after losing the support of other political parties.
+December 22, 1994 - Is removed from office after losing the support of other political parties.

-December 1997 - Is sentenced to 16 months for accounting fraud at Fininvest.
+December 1997 - Is sentenced to 16 months in prison for accounting fraud at Fininvest.
 The sentence is later suspended.

 May 13, 2001 - Wins the general election with 18.5 million votes to become prime minister of Italy.